Vanessa-feng/BLADE/README.md

 ## Usage

-Below, we demonstrate the usage of BLADE for infering the number of layers on the OPMD-EPOC dataset.
+Below, we demonstrate the usage of BLADE for inferring the number of layers on the OPMD-EPOC dataset.
 The core layer detection functionality is performed by the `runMCMC` function in `code/blade_mfm.cpp`.

 ### Purpose